 Here you will use "Basic Sync" feature in AOMEI Backupper to sync files to external hard drive automatically.
 Also, you can other method, real-time sync for frequently changed files, mirror sync for exact copy of source directory, two-way sync for syncing changes in both sides.
 Then, let's get started.

 Step 1.
 Launch AOMEI Backupper Standard, go to Sync > Basic Sync this time.

 Step 2.
 Click Add Folder and then This PC or Computer to add the items you want to back up from.

 Step 3.
 Select the external disk as the target path.

 Step 4.
 Again, click Schedule to set auto-run task.
-For the file frequently changed, real-time sync is recommended.

 Step 5.
 Click Start Sync to save settings or run file sync.